ska-sa/katsdpsigproc/doc/accel/operations.rst

 .. literalinclude:: ../examples/fill_reduce.py

-This time the operation inherits from :class:`.OperationSequence`, which is a subclass of :class:`Operation` for composed operations.
+This time the operation inherits from :class:`.OperationSequence`, which is a subclass of :class:`.Operation` for composed operations.
 Its constructor takes two important arguments:

 - A list of child operations, as :samp:`({name}, {operation})` tuples.
 The